znicholls/pint/docs/index.rst

     >>> 3 * ureg.meter + 4 * ureg.cm
     <Quantity(3.04, 'meter')>

-and you can make good use of numpy if you want:
+You can make good use of numpy if you want:

 .. code-block:: python